Tree Cutting

 The Humboldt Cut

-A variation of the notch cut, the Humboldt cut is angled differently and often used in professional logging or situations where controlling how the trunk hits the ground is important.
+A variation of the notch cut, the Humboldt cut is angled differently and is often used in professional logging or situations where controlling how the trunk hits the ground is important.
 While this cut is a bit less common in residential areas, it’s an essential skill for arborists.

 The Open-Faced Notch